tinue/synology-docker-services/INSTALL.md

 The port numbers (9000, 9001 and 9002) are defined in the `docker-compose.yaml` file.
 If you want to change them, you can.

+One word of warning: The Synology reverse proxy might route a request from the internet into your Synology!
+This happens if all of these conditions are true:
+1. You use an external Dynamic DNS service and add the mapped addresses there (e.g. nexus.example.com)
+1. Your firewall does forward https (port 443) to the Synology.
+1. You do *not* have a proper Access Control Profile associated with your forwarded apps.

 ## Download the Project files to the Synology
 ### Login to the Synology
 * Login to the Synology.
 How this is done depends on your platform.